Full Conference Agenda

 Bethany Daily, MHA, BA, Executive Director, Perioperative Services and Healthcare Systems Engineering, Massachusetts General Hospital

-Sheila Stein, CNS, RN, FNP-BC, CRNFA, Nurse Practitioner, Robotics Coordinator, Cayuga Medical Center
+Sheila Stein, CNS, RN, FNP-BC, CRNFA, Nurse Practitioner and Robotics Coordinator, Surgical Services Consultant

 Effective OR business management skills are critical to ensure that surgical services run smoothly, efficiently, and cost-effectively.